Peter-Hennessy/HACCP-FLOW/README.md

  [Top](<#contents>)

 # Media
- * All Media Images were down loaded from [Pexel](https://www.pexels.com/) and formated to fit the screen size with [Photo Pad](https://www.nchsoftware.com/photoeditor/index.html)
+ * All Media Images were down loaded from [Pexel](https://www.pexels.com/) and formatted to fit the screen size with [Photo Pad](https://www.nchsoftware.com/photoeditor/index.html)

  [Top](<#contents>)

 # Acknowledgements
 The site was completed as a Portfolio 1 Project piece for the Full Stack Software Developer (e-Commerce) Diploma at the [Code Institute](https://codeinstitute.net/).
-I would like to thank my Mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for his patience, inderstanding & guidance, Also Help from the Slack Community [Dave Bowers](#) for his help with a few issues I had.
+I would like to thank my Mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for his patience, understanding & guidance, Also Help from the Slack Community [Dave Bowers](https://github.com/dnlbowers) for his help with a few issues I had.
 And last but certainly not least [Kasia Boguka](https://github.com/bezebee) for her help & guidance with the project

  [Top](<#contents>)